 Earlier this week, we (meaning the dogs & humans living here) had some excitement in the backyard.
 The excitement started when Jill hit, no pounced, on the back door to go outside.
 Both she and Samson started some serious barking and jumping.
 I looked outside to see what all the excitement was about and it was a BIG PORCUPINE!!!
-Instead of porcupine not an elephantopening the door to let them out because electric fence or not I believe they both would have gone after that prickly rodent in our yard, I locked the door and called out to my husband.
+Instead of opening the door to let them out because electric fence or not I believe they both would have gone after that prickly rodent in our yard, I locked the door and called out to my husband.
 (I think Jill would have gotten the door open) My husband took out his shotgun and played Elmer Fudd, except he didn’t want to hunt “wabbits”, he just wanted to scare away the porcupine.
 Porcupines seems to march to their own drummer, so when the shotgun was discharged over the porcupines head, all it did was raise his quills and continue plodding it’s way into a bush on the side the woods.
 Porcupines must be stupid or extremely confident to act so nonchalantly when a shotgun is shot at them…..

 Bees + Elephants = Conservation